derwells/multithreaded-fileserver/docs/pg_3_concurrency.md

 we see that target files are opened (using `openat`) at the same time.
 Here are a few snippets of the output

-Program correctness is proven in \ref pg_synchronization "*Synchronization*".
+Program correctness is proven in \ref pg_synchronization "Synchronization".